top of page

 Endoscopic Decompression is a minimally invasive, out-patient procedure that will open space around pinched nerves.

-Using real-time X-ray guidance (fluoroscopy) a small metal tube, the size of a pencil, is inserted through the skin in to the spinal column.
+Using X-ray guidance (fluoroscopy) a small metal tube, the size of a pencil, is inserted through the skin in to the spinal column.
 This serves as a passage for an endoscopic camera that allows the doctor live visualization of the spine.
 With this access, portions of the disc material, bone, and ligaments can then be removed alleviating any pressure or pinching of nerves.

 You may be a candidate for decompression if your symptoms include pain, numbness, or weakness of the back and/or legs have been confirmed by an MRI or CT that show disc herniations or ligaments causing stenosis.